Graduate Students

 Smiling man with short dark hair and glasses

-Josh Golt is a fifth-year doctoral student in the clinical child concentration, working with Dr. Susan White.
+Josh Golt is an alumnus of the clinical child concentration and Dr. Susan White’s lab.
 His research interests include child and adolescent autism spectrum disorder.
 Specifically, he is interested in emotion regulation and the impact that emotion regulation has on other psychiatric and behavioral problems.
+Additionally, his broader research focuses on implementation science and better understanding how to increase clinicians’ use of evidence-based interventions.

 Smiling man with very short red hair and a beard